 Task 2-1: Tier Levels

-Although Resolution E-4818 approved the tier levels, the T2WG discussed whether the $25,000 incentive level was an appropriate cut-off between the low and medium tiers and whether there should be a lower threshold for very small projects (e.g., acknowledging that there should be different requirements for a $5,000 and $20,000 project).
+Although Resolution E-4818 approved the three tier levels (renamed in this report as “low”, “medium”, and “full”), the T2WG acknowledged that POE requirements for a $5,000 should not be as rigorous at POE requirements for a $20,000 project and discussed whether the $25,000 incentive level was an appropriate cut-off between the low and medium tiers and whether there should be a lower threshold for very small projects.
+Although Resolution E-4818 accepted the tier levels defined in the T1WG Report, T2WG stakeholders agreed a well-reasoned proposal to modify the tier levels or propose a new tier level was appropriate for the T2WG report.

-CPUC staff proposed a “Tier 0,” or a change to existing thresholds to distinguish rigor requirements within the lowest tier, acknowledging that POE requirements should differ between $5,000 and $25,000 projects.
-Although Resolution E-4818 accepted the tier levels defined in the T1WG Report, T2WG stakeholders agreed a well-reasoned proposal to modify the tier levels is appropriate for the T2WG report.
+CPUC staff proposed a “Tier 0” or “Very Low” rigor level or a change to existing thresholds to distinguish rigor requirements within the lowest tier, acknowledging that POE requirements should differ between $5,000 and $25,000 projects.
+Staff agreed during the T2WG process that it should provide a simplified proposal for how to handle these small projects.

+Implementers supported including the very low tier with a threshold ceiling of $7,500 in incentives, with the potential to revise the threshold value in the future.
+Ecology Action proposed the $7,500 threshold based the 15,000 retrofits it has installed in California in the last 15 years.
+This implementer noted that a very low tier with POE requirements that streamline retrofit delivery is “critically important for the small and medium commercial market” and should be established in this T2WG process.
 SoCal Gas requested that the threshold for “Very Low” or “Tier 0” projects be defined as $5,000 for single fuel projects or $10,000 for dual fuel projects.